j-nac/j-nac.github.io/_posts/2025-05-12-higher-order-odes.md

 1. Find the complementary solution.
    1. Make the equation homogeneous by setting $g(t)=0$.
    2. Create the characteristic equation.
-   3. Find the solutions of $r$---it is usually most clear to factorize the characteristic equation as best as possible.
+   3. Find the solutions of $r$.
+It is usually most clear to factorize the characteristic equation as best as possible.
 Remember the difference of squares rule.
    4. From the solutions of $r$, create the general form for the complementary solution.
-   5. Plug in the initial conditions to find the unknown coefficients.
+   5. You will have to wait until after you get the particular solution to find the coefficients.
 2. Find a particular solution.
    1. Ansatz a form for the particular solution using the [method of undetermined coefficients]({% post_url 2025-05-12-undetermined-coefficients %}).
 Remember that if you find the same term in the Ansatz as in the complementary solution, you should multiply the term by $t$.
-   2. Substitute the form of the particular solution into the original equation.
+   2. Substitute the particular solution into the original equation.
-   3. Use the initial conditions to solve for the unknown coefficients.
+   3. Use the initial conditions to solve for the unknown coefficients in the particular solution.
-3. Add the complementary solution and particular solution to get the final solution.
+3. Add the complementary solution and particular solution to get the general solution.
+4. Solve for the coefficients from the complementary solution.